bmfukushima/KatanaWidgets/MultiTools/GSVManagerTab/README.md

 The python editor will look very similar to the normal Katana Python Editor with the exception that there are two inputs available at the bottom.
 A List Input that will allow the user to select the script/file that you wish to manipulate.
 This input is automatically updated when the `py` button is pressed.
-After changes are made to the script, the `save` needs to be pressed to push these changes to disk.
+After changes are made to the script, the `save` button needs to be pressed to push these changes to disk.

 # How to use